louisvillemetro-innovation/Dockless-Open-Data/README.md

 ![Raw to Final](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/k-bin-raw-city.jpg)

 This image shows 100,000 dockless vehicle trip starting points (in red) from one provider selected randomly from raw Louisville data, and zoomed into downtown for detail.
-After we bin the location to about ---, we then use a k-anonymity generalization method to arrive at the final open data (point grid in green).
+After we bin the location to about 100 meters, we then use a k-anonymity generalization method to arrive at the final open data (point grid in green).

 ### 1) Staring Data - Raw GPS Points